parvezs27/Tableau_Sales_Dashboards/README.md

 We will start by building our data model.
 It is important to understand the data we have and to see which tables are dimensions and which tables are facts.
 The Customers, Location and Products tables are dimension tables, as the information in these tables contain categorical data that provide context to measures.
 The Orders table is a fact table, as it contains transactions which are measurable business events.

-Now that we understand our data we can start modeling this data for our use.
+Now that we understand our data we can start modelling this data for our use.
 We will create a relation between each dimension table and the fact table as below.
 You can think of this model as one fact table, and all the dimension tables are connected to this one fact table to describe the facts.

 ![image](https://github.com/user-attachments/assets/01543540-1e77-4a9b-933c-ab27c0bb1a9e)

 *Image 1.
 Data Model*

 Now we will go ahead and check the data types to ensure that Tableau has interpreted and processed the data correctly.
-It is not uncommon for Tableau to misinterpet the data, hence why it is important to do a manual check.
+It is not uncommon for Tableau to misinterpret the data, hence why it is important to do a manual check.
 Potential misinterpretations by Tableau may include interpreting Dates as Strings, which won't allow us to analyse the data in relation to time.
 Additionally, numbers can be interpreted as strings, if this happens, we won't be allowed to perform mathematical operations like sum, average,  percentage calculations etc. Upon checking our data, we can see all the data types are correct.
 Text columns like Product Name have the string data type, numerical columns like Profit have the number data type, date columns have the date data type and location columns have the geographic data type.

 Now that we have analysed our requirements, created a mockup and documentation template, and built our data source, we can move onto the exciting part and start developing our visualisations.